SatyamK23/System_Administration/README.md

-# System Administration
+# System Administration Assignments
-Basic GUI is created for updating GRUB, User Management, setting File permission, changing nice value, creating piechart for CPU usage.
+Basic GUI for System Administration is created.
+It includes functionality like updating GRUB, User Management, setting File permission, changing nice value, creating piechart for CPU usage.
+Each functionality is in different assignments.

 ## Task Completed
 1. Updating GRUB - Changing TimeOut value, Changing Default Value
 2. Automatic Shutdown and Restart
 3. User Management
-..* Addition of User and Group by name, groupid
+- Addition of User and Group by name, groupid
-..* Deletion of User by name
+- Deletion of User by name
-..* Batch User add
+- Batch User add
 4. File permission
-..* Umask Calculator for files and directories
+- Umask Calculator for files and directories
-..* Changing file permission (adding or deleting) by inserting value
+- Changing file permission (adding or deleting) by inserting value
 5. Piechart of CPU usage
 6. Changing Nice value by inserting Priority value and Process ID(PID)